mingtongdu862-dot/household-covid-transmission/README.md

 Source code for the paper:

-> **TabPFN for Household SARS-CoV-2 Secondary Transmission Risk Prediction:
+> **Household SARS-CoV-2 Secondary Transmission Risk Prediction for Swedish National Register Data Using TabPFN with Explainability**
-> A National Register-Based Study with Interpretability Analysis**

----

 ## Overview

-This repository implements a machine-learning pipeline that predicts whether a household will experience at least one secondary SARS-CoV-2 transmission event, given demographic, socio-economic, and clinical features of its members.

-The study uses data from the Swedish national health registers covering the pre-vaccination period (2020), comprising 252,472 households.
-The primary model is a custom bagging ensemble of **TabPFN v2.5** classifiers.
-A **Random Forest** baseline is also provided for comparison.
+This repository contains the full code for a study that predicts whether secondary COVID-19 transmission will occur within a household, using data from Swedish national health and socioeconomic registers during the first wave of 2020 (pre-vaccination period).
+The pipeline covers:

+1. **Data preprocessing** – time-filtering, feature selection, and population-index construction from raw register CSVs.
+2. **Household mapping** – building a wide-format household-to-member table.
+3. **Feature extraction** – individual-level static (demographic/socioeconomic) and dynamic (medical-history) features.
+4. **Feature aggregation** – aggregating person-level features to the household level, encoding, and producing stratified k-fold splits.
+5. **Model training** – TabPFN ensemble (primary model) plus Logistic Regression, Random Forest, and XGBoost baselines.
-A three-level interpretability framework is applied to the trained ensemble: global permutation importance, risk-stratified subgroup analysis, and local SHAP waterfall plots.
+6. **Explainability analysis** – global permutation importance, Kernel SHAP (subgroup and local waterfall plots).

 ---